Last update - May 16th 2014

 The list below gives the total Sodium content in the 11 items from the general description 'carrots'.These 11 types of carrots range from Carrots, cooked, boiled, drained, with salt through to Carrots, canned, no salt added, solids and liquids and are ranked by the content or amount per 100g.

-Using the list below for the 11 different carrots nutrition entries in our Sodium database, the highest amount of Sodium is in Carrots, cooked, boiled, drained, with salt which contains 302 mg of Sodium per 100g.
+Using the list below for the 11 different carrots nutrition entries in our database, the highest amount of Sodium is found in Carrots, cooked, boiled, drained, with salt which contains 302 mg of Sodium per 100g.
 The lowest amount of Sodium is in Carrots, canned, no salt added, solids and liquids which in 100g contains 34 mg of Sodium.

-The median value of Sodium is in Carrots, baby, raw which in 100g contains 78 mg of Sodium.
-The average amount of Sodium in 100g of carrots, based on the list below is 135.18 mg of Sodium.
+The median value of Sodium is found in Carrots, baby, raw which in 100g contains 78 mg of Sodium.
+The average amount of Sodium contained in 100g of carrots, based on the list below is 135.18 mg of Sodium.

 From the Sodium content in carrots list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Sodium.
 Each carrots item can be scaled by different amounts to adjust the amounts of Sodium so that it is not just, for example, the values in 100g of Carrots, cooked, boiled, drained, with salt.
 The item can be scaled by quantites in g, oz or typical serving sizes.